tfederman/fountain-of-rss/README.md

 I use [websocat](https://github.com/vi/websocat) to read from the [Bluesky Jetstream](https://github.com/bluesky-social/jetstream) and together with [jq](https://github.com/jqlang/jq) it provides the "fountain" of URLs without having to write much code.
 The feeds are parsed with [feedparser](https://github.com/kurtmckee/feedparser).

+The necessary Python packages to install are aiohttp, aiofiles, feedparser, and beautifulsoup4.

 ## Usage:

 ```